jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

     Update-Module MSOnline
     ```

 15. Make sure you have the latest Exchange Online PowerShell modules installed with the following cmdlet.
 If you receive an **Untrusted repository** prompt, select **Yes to all**.
+If the command fails, run **Install-Module ExchangeOnlineManagement**.

     ```powershell
     Update-Module ExchangeOnlineManagement